ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-series/index.md

 }]
 ```

 The data should be an array of objects.
-Properties like `xKey`, `yKey`, `angleKey` and others specify the data items' properties to be used as values for chart's dimensions.
+Common options like `xKey`, `yKey`, `angleKey` specify
+the properties to use to read the data-set for the series.

-See the list of other available properties in the [API reference](#reference-AgBaseSeriesOptions-title).
+See other available options in the [API reference](#reference-AgBaseSeriesOptions-title).
-To learn more about constructing charts, please read the documentation for other chart types.

 ## API Reference